worstperson/USBTether/README.md

 #### Why does IPv6 require NAT support?

+Standard IPv6 tethering has every device addressed individually on the mobile network and is trivially detectable.
 Using NAT allows us to tether to any interface, modify traffic as it passes, and hide network topology.
-Standard IPv6 tethering has every device addressed individually which will not be supported.
 Proxying traffic through TPROXY is supported on many devices and can offer a NAT-like experience, but it only supports TCP/UDP traffic.

 #### Can carriers detect this?